As employers for vulnerable populations, it is crucial to ensure the person you’re hiring will treat your clients with dignity and respect.

-The State of Arizona is pleased to announce the launch of the Arizona Centralized Background Checks (CBC) web portal.
+The Arizona Centralized Background Checks (CBC) web portal is for individuals, employers, and agencies to conduct background checks.
 Applicants and employees working in direct service positions with (or providing care for) children or vulnerable adults in Arizona can now use the Arizona CBC web portal to request background checks from the Arizona Department of Child Safety (DCS) Central Registry and the Adult Protective Services (APS) Registry, and receive status updates on Fingerprint Clearance Cards through the Arizona Department of Public Safety (DPS).
-This will replace the processes that use the DCS-1083A, CSO-1083C, CSO-1058A, and CSO-2040 forms.
+This has replaced the processes that use the DCS-1083A, CSO-1083C, CSO-1058A, and CSO-2040 forms.

 View more CBC information and resources to get started.

-Currently, there are two separate registries to check for child abuse and adult abuse.
+Currently, there are two separate registries to check for child abuse/neglect and adult abuse, neglect and exploitation.

 The Central Registry maintained by Arizona's Department of Child Safety is a confidential document that lists people with proven reports of child abuse or neglect.

 The Arizona Adult Protective Services has a public registry that employers can review when deciding whether to employ a person to provide care for vulnerable populations.
-The purpose of the registry is to prevent vulnerable adults and children from being victimized by individuals who have been found through an APS investigation and due process, to have abused, neglected or exploited a vulnerable adult.
+The purpose of the Adult Protective Services (APS) registry is to prevent vulnerable adults and children from being victimized by individuals who have been found through an APS investigation and due process, to have abused, neglected or exploited a vulnerable adult.

 According to A.R.S. § 46-454 (A-D), there are many individuals who are required to report or cause reports to be made to a peace officer or to the Adult Protective Services Central Intake Unit.
 The reports should be made immediately by phone or online.
 Learn more about mandated reporters and who is required to report.